 The Incredible Spill-Not

 One time, I was walking in the dining hall, tripped, and spilled water all over half of my body.
 I was so embarrassed, I just pretended it didn’t happen and walked back to my table soaking wet.
 My new friend looked at me in horror and I just wanted to curl up in a ball.
 That experience is what inspired me to research assistive technology products for the dining hall.

 I discovered the Spill-Not, a small plastic device that the cup sits on and the user carries with a handle.
 The thing is, no matter what direction you swing it in, the liquid will stay in place.
 I’ve never spilled anything while carrying it, even if I tripped.
 It can be found for around $10 on Amazon.
 As great as it is, I do not recommend it for carrying soup due to the heaviness of bowls.

 Liquid Level Indicator

 By putting this on the side of a cup or bowl, I can be alerted by a loud beep when the liquid is about an inch and a half from the top of the cup/bowl.
+It’s worth noting that out of all of the assistive technology products for the dining hall, this is the one that sounds most like a fire alarm.
 Mine cost about $3 from MaxiAids, but can also be purchased on Amazon.
-Get it here.